Philipwur/MSc-Thesis/README.md

 ## To-Do

 ### Working on now
-- Try Rahul's way of generating points without the modulo and compare 1/N

 - See if regression results hold up for different lattice parameters
 - First optimisation surface plot (rough one)
 - Think about the boundary conditions of the coordinate system